-Shark is a well-known brand for vacuum cleaners and particularly good for upright ones.
+Shark is a well-known brand for vacuum cleaners, particularly upright ones.
 They’re more affordable than some other big brands.

 We’d say that you can enjoy a good Shark vacuum for around five to seven years.
 While it may be under the median age of a vacuum, this is a trade-off for the more affordable price tag.

 Regardless, we’re still impressed that this company offers a five-year warranty on the Shark APEX AZ1002 vacuum.
-Customers seem to really like the sturdy and powerful construction of this one.
+Customers appreciate the sturdy and robust construction of this one.

 If there’s one brand everybody knows when it comes to vacuums, it’s Dyson.
-This British company offers good cyclonic technology and powerful motors.
+This British company offers amazing cyclonic technology and powerful motors.

-Known for great floor products is the brand called Bissell.
-They’ve been making products since 1876 — so they’ve got a lot of experience.
+Bissell is known for great floor products.
+They’ve been making products since 1876, so they’ve got a lot of experience.

-Surprisingly, it only offers a two-year guarantee.
+Surprisingly, it only offers a one-year guarantee (3).
 So, you may be taking a slight risk with this one.
 But the company seems reliable, advanced, and trustworthy.

 Ever heard someone call a vacuum a Hoover?
 Well, this is all down to this brand.
 They were so popular in the 20th century that the word became synonymous with vacuum, particularly in the UK.

 This company has a lot of experience when it comes to this cleaning tool.
-While the lifespan will depend on the model, the higher end models we’d say could last up to 15 years.
+While the lifespan will depend on the model, the higher-end models could last up to 15 years.
 This might be a good investment for you.

 Some of their products have a 10-year guarantee, so you’re set with one of their vacuums (4).

 Miele is one of your high-end appliance companies.
-This means your vacuum is going to be expensive.
+This means your Miele vacuum is going to be expensive.
 But is it worth the investment?

 Well, we’d say it could be.
 They’ve engineered and tested their vacuums extensively, and they say that they can last up to 20 years.

-Customers seem to love the Miele Complete C3 Marin Canister vacuum.
+Customers seem to love the Miele Complete C3 Canister vacuum.
 It’s powerful and also seems durable.
-Yet, it does only offer a three-year guarantee — not as much as some other brands.
+Yet, it only offers a one-year guarantee — not as much as some other brands.
+However, you have the option to buy an extended warranty between 2-5 years, depending on where you buy the vacuum.